Meet the Experts

 Pamela Deak, MD

-Dr. Deak is an ob-gyn who serves as division chief of the Department of Obstetrics and Gynecology at UC San Diego Health System and clinical professor of Obstetrics and Gynecology and Reproductive Sciences at the University of California San Diego School of Medicine.
+Dr. Deak is an ob-gyn who serves as division chief of the Department of Obstetrics and Gynecology at UC San Diego Health and clinical professor of obstetrics, gynecology, and reproductive sciences at the UC San Diego School of Medicine.
 She is an ACOG Fellow.

 Rupa DeSilva, MD